andriystr/Monapy/README.md

 #### Packing values in standard data structures
 4 structures supported: tuple, list, dict, set.
-Values pack the corresponding steps, for create this step need bind chain with corresponding structure of steps, or call corresponding class.
+Values pack the corresponding steps, to create this step need bind the chain with corresponding structure of steps, or call a corresponding class.
 From each step, one value is taken and pack into structure.
 ##### Pack in tuple
 > It's like 'zip' function,